-Please check the tracking number that was e-mailed to you.
-If that does not work, please email us at email@example.com with the order details and we will look into it immediately.
+Please check the tracking number that was emailed to you.
+If that does not work, please email us at firstname.lastname@example.org with your order detail and we will look into it immediately.

 We accept most credit and debit cards, PayPal, Amazon Pay and Apple Pay.

-Please ensure that your billing name and address is entered exactly as it appears on your statements.
+Please ensure that your billing name and address are entered exactly as they appear on your statements.
 For the protection of our customers, transactions cannot be processed if billing information is not 100% accurate.
 Your card is not charged until the order ships.

-Every single KOTAI knife has been through a rigorous quality control process and will not leave our factory before having been manually checked by 3 different inspectors.
+Every single KOTAI knife has been through a rigorous quality control process and will not leave our factory before it is manually checked by 3 different inspectors.

-That is why we stand behind our products 100% and offer a lifetime warranty against manufacturing defects.
+That is why we stand behind our products 100% and are proud to offer lifetime warranty in the case of manufacturing defects.